aeternity/aeternity/docs/configuration.md

 When initializing a new node using the RocksDB backend in current or future releases, mnesia tables are created as 'column families' - a form of logical tables supported by recent versions of RocksDB.
 This should improve both speed and consistency, as well as drastically lower the number of open file descriptors.

 If using an existing database, the old model with one database instance per table will be kept, until the `bin/aeternity db_migrate` script is executed.
 This script, which will activate maintenance mode during its operation, will convert all tables to column families.
-It will take a while, but should complete within an hour.
+It will take a while, but should complete within ca 2 hours.

+#### Troubleshooting

+If an error occurs during migration, you will need to address the error and try to complete the migration, as the system is unlikely to work correctly after a partial migration.
+The script should leave the node in 'maintenance mode' after a failed migration.
+If the node died, try starting the node using e.g. `AE__SYSTEM__MAINTENANCE_MODE=true bin/aeternity console` and re-run the `db_migrate` script.
+If this doesn't work, fall back to synching the node from scratch, or download a good database snaphot and restart from there.